-In the Cohort Component, four random samples, totalling 16,000 persons, ages 45-64 years, are selected, one from each community.
-These persons receive two examinations and annual follow-up interviews.
+In the Cohort Component, four random samples, totalling 15,800 persons, ages 45-64 years, were selected for the baseline visit, one from each community.
+These persons received two examinations (visits 1 and 2).
+Two additional examinations are planned (visits 3 and 4).
 The four communities are Forsyth County, North Carolina; Jackson, Mississippi; Suburban Minneapolis, Minnesota; and Washington County, Maryland.
 The communities are clearly defined geographical entities, have well delineated medical care referral patterns, and provide an opportunity to study blacks and whites, males and females in urban and rural settings.
 The Jackson cohort is a sample of blacks, while the other field centers sample from their entire defined communities.

-The study progresses in the following steps: definition of sampling frames, enumeration of households to determine study eligibility, interview in the household of all study eligibles, recruitment, clinical examination in each community, interview of participant annually to determine health status, contact of health care providers and family members and review of medical records of participants, and a second clinical examination three years after the first examination.
+The cohort study progresses in the following steps: definition of sampling frames, enumeration of households to determine study eligibility, interview in the household of all study eligibles, recruitment, clinical examination in each community, interview of participant annually to determine health status, contact of health care providers and family members and review of medical records of participants and clinical examinations every three years.
+Coinciding with the last year of visit 4, a cross-sectional sample will be chosen and studied in each community to provide information on traditional risk factors for the total population free of intervention bias.

 In Community Surveillance, these four communities are investigated to determine the occurrence of hospitalized myocardial infarction and coronary heart disease death in men and women age 35-74 years.
 Hospital records are reviewed for all age-eligible residents of each community with a discharge diagnosis of myocardial infarction or one of several related screening diagnoses.
 All age- and residence-eligible death certificates with various manifestations of coronary heart disease coded as the cause of death are reviewed.
 For deaths not occurring in a hospital, the decedent's physician and next-of-kin are queried about the circumstances around the time of death.
-The timetable for the ARIC Study is shown in Figure 1.
+The timetable for the second phase of the ARIC Study covering cohort visits 3 and 4 is shown in Figure 1.